Antibiotics: Types and Side Effects

 Tetracycline antibiotics are:

 Tetracycline antibiotics should not be used in children under the age of 8, and specifically during periods of tooth development.
-Tetracyclines are classed as pregnancy category D. Use during pregnancy may cause alterations in bone development.
+Tetracyclines are classed as pregnancy category.
+Tetracyclines may cause the gray to yellow discoloration of actively forming teeth and deposition in growing bones.

 The macrolide antibiotics are derived from Streptomyces bacteria, and got their name because they all have a macrocyclic lactone chemical structure.